 Every state has different laws as they relate to probate and estates.
 In California, everyone has an estate.
 If the deceased’s assets are only in their name, probate will be required.
 In the State of California, not all wills have to go through the full probate process because the law features several different probate processes.
 Full-probate will be necessary for large estates with complex assets, such as those with properties or bank accounts held outside of the country.
 If someone dies without a will in California, the legal term is dying intestate.
 When that occurs, that person’s assets will be distributed according to California laws.
 The deceased’s assets will be distributed to surviving relatives in a specific order determined by the state.
 A surviving spouse would inherit one-half of the deceased’s community property as well as one-half or one-third of the separate property based on whether any children were left behind.

 The best way to facilitate the probate process is to have a will drawn up.
 Desert Law Group’s probate services include the drafting of last wills and testaments, estate plans, and trusts.
 We also offer legal representation for families going through the probate process, helping them understand the process, handling much of the paperwork, and explaining their options.
 Probate can be a very lengthy and complicated process, but you do not have to manage it on your own.
 The estate planning attorneys at Desert Law Group can facilitate the process for you, ensuring all of your legal obligations are met, and you are not unnecessarily stressed by the process.
 Early planning is key to avoiding a messy probate process.
 It is crucial to create a will or establish a trust before losing mental capacity or passing away.
-To learn more about our probate services, contact our Palm Springs office.
+To learn more about our probate services in Palm Springs, CA contact our office.